alne1147/d8m/docroot/modules/contrib/field_slideshow/README.txt

 5 - Click the settings wheel in the slideshow-formatted multiple
     image field to edit advanced settings.
 6 - Save! and here you go.

---- Slideshow with fieldcollection -----------------------------------------

-1 - Enable Field Collection at admin/modules.
-2 - Create or edit a content type at /admin/structure/types and
-    add or edit field Collection field which has an image field.
-    Select the format as "Slideshow" and click the settings wheel and set the desired options.
-3 - Choose the field collection image field in the "Image Field" list.
-4 - Assign the appropriate settings for your slideshow.
-5 - Update and save the settings.
-    Here you for slideshow with field collection !!

---- KNOWN ISSUES --------------------------------------------------------

-1 - Media and Image crop not supported.
-2 - Colorbox works for Default view mode only.

---- FUTURE ENCHANCEMENTS ------------------------------------------------

-1 - Slideshow Jcarousel will be added in future.

---- AVAILABLE OPTIONS ---------------------------------------------------

-Image styles
-Caption
-Link
-Transition effect
-Transition speed
-Timeout
-Order
-Pager (numbers, thumbnails)
-Prev/Next controls
-Pause on hover

-Integration with Colorbox.

-Written by Deepika